QGEP/docs/en/user-guide/digitizing/digitizingwastewaterstructures.rst

 Add other attributes in the **General** tab.
 You can also add attributes in the other tabs (Cover, Wastewater Structure, Manhole, WasteWater Node).

+.. note:: The idea of the **General** tab is, that in the normal digitizing process (95% of the manholes) the user has not to change the tabs to enter the attributes that are necessary.

 .. attention:: You can not add new records in the tabs **Covers**, **Structure Parts**, **Wastewater Nodes** and **Maintenance**, because you have to save first the Wastewater Structure-record to the database before you can add additional records.
 You can not use **Actions** for the same reason.
 First safe the record.

-Click OK to close the form.
+Click **OK** to close the form.

 .. figure:: images/wizard_wastewater_structure_manhole_form_data_ok3.jpg